eclipse-sumo/sumo/docs/web/docs/TraCI/Object_Context_Subscription.md

 Some notes:

-- begin Time: the subscription is executed only in time steps \>= this value; in ms
+- begin Time: the subscription is executed only in time steps \>= this value; in s
 - end Time: the subscription is executed in time steps <= this value;
-  the subscription is removed if the simulation has reached a higher time step; in ms
+  the subscription is removed if the simulation has reached a higher time step; in s
 - Context Domain: the type of objects in the addressed object's surroundings to ask values from
-- Context Range: the radius of the surroundings
+- Context Range: the radius of the surroundings (the third dimension is neglected!); in m
 - The size of the variables list must be equal to the field "Variable Number".